$\mathcal{G}$-SGD: Optimizing ReLU Neural Networks in its Positively Scale-Invariant Space: Positively Scale-invariant Space of ReLU Networks

-Suppose that $\mathcal{P}\subset\{1,e\}^m$ is the set composed by all paths.
-We denote the matrix composed by all paths as $A$ and call it \emph{structure matrix} of ReLU networks.
-The size of $A$ is $m\times n$ where $n$ is the number of paths.
-We observe that the paths in matrix $A$ are not linearly independent, i.e.,some paths can be linearly represented by other columns.
-For example in Figure \ref{example}, $p^4=p^2\oplus p^3\ominus p^1$ and the corresponding values of paths have the relationship: { $v_{p^4}(w)=\frac{v_{p^2}(w)\cdot v_{p^3}(w)}{v_{p^1}(w)}$}.
-Thus we need to study the rank of matrix $A$ and find a maximal linearly independent group of paths. \begin{theorem} If $A$ is the structure matrix for a ReLU network, then we have $rank(A)=m-H$, where $m$ is the dimension of weight vector $w$ and $H$ is the total number of hidden nodes for MLP (or feature maps for CNN models) with ReLU respectively. \end{theorem} \begin{definition} (\textbf{basis path}) A set of paths $\mathcal{P}_0=\{p^{1},\cdots,p^{m-H}\}$ which is a subset of $\mathcal{P}$ are called basis paths if $p^{1},\cdots,p^{m-H}$ compose a maximal linearly independent group of column vectors in structure matrix $A$. \end{definition} We design an algorithm called \textit{skeleton method} to identify basis paths efficiently, which will be introduced in Section 4.
+\begin{theorem} If $A$ is the structure matrix for a ReLU network, then we have $rank(A)=m-H$, where $m$ is the dimension of weight vector $w$ and $H$ is the total number of hidden nodes for MLP (or feature maps for CNN models) with ReLU respectively. \end{theorem} \begin{definition} (\textbf{basis path}) A set of paths $\mathcal{P}_0=\{p^{1},\cdots,p^{m-H}\}$ which is a subset of $\mathcal{P}$ is called a set of basis paths if $p^{1},\cdots,p^{m-H}$ compose a maximal linearly independent group of column vectors in structure matrix $A$. \end{definition} We design an algorithm called \textit{skeleton method} to identify basis paths efficiently, which will be introduced in Section 4.
 For given values of basis paths and structure matrix, the values of $w$ can not be determined unless the values of free variables are fixed (\cite{lay1997linear}).
-Assume $w_{s_1},\cdots,w_{s_{H}}$ are selected to be the free variables which are called \emph{free skeleton weights}, we prove that the activation status can be uniquely determined by the values of paths if signs of free skeleton weights are fixed.
+Assume $w_{s_1},\cdots,w_{s_{H}}$ are selected to be the free variables which are called \emph{free skeleton weights}, we prove that the activation status can be uniquely determined by the values of basis paths if signs of free skeleton weights are fixed.
 Thus, we have the following theorem which is a modification of Theorem \ref{thm1}. \begin{theorem} Consider two ReLU neural networks with weights $w, w'\in\mathcal{W}$ with the same signs of skeleton weights.
-We have that $w\sim_{\mathcal{G}}w'$ iff for $\forall p\in\mathcal{P}_0$, we have { $v_{p}(w)=v_{p}(w') $}. \end{theorem} In the following context, we always suppose that $\forall w\in\mathcal{W}$ have the same signs of free skeleton weights.
+We have that $w\sim_{\mathcal{G}}w'$ iff for $\forall p\in\mathcal{P}_0$, we have { $v_{p}(w)=v_{p}(w') $}. \end{theorem} The detailed proof of Theorem \ref{thm3.4} and Theorem \ref{thm3.8} are both depends on Lemma 9.1 in Appendix.
+In the following context, we always suppose that $\forall w\in\mathcal{W}$ have the same signs of free skeleton weights.
 According to Theorem \ref{thm3.8} and the linear dependency between values of paths, the loss function can be calculated using values of basis paths if signs of free skeleton weights are fixed.
 We denote the the loss at training instance $(x,y)$ as $l(v;x,y)$ and propose to optimize the values of basis paths.
 Considering that values of basis paths are obtained through structure matrix $A$, the dimension of the space composed by values of basis paths should be equal to $rank(A)$.
-Then we define the following space. \begin{definition}(\textbf{$\mathcal{G}$-space}) The $\mathcal{G}$-space is defined as $V:=\{v=(v_{p^1},\cdots,v_{p^{m-H}}): v_{p^j}=\langle w, p^j\rangle, w\in(\mathbb{R}/\{0\})^m, p^j\in\mathcal{P}_0\}$. \end{definition} We call the space composed by the values of basis paths $\mathcal{G}$-space, which is invariant under transformation group $\mathcal{G}$, i.e., it is composed by invariant variables under $\mathcal{G}$-action.
-Besides, we measure the reduction of the dimension for positively scale-invariant space using the invariant ratio $H/m$, thus we can empirically test how severe this equivalence will influence the optimization in weight space.
+Then we define the following space. \begin{definition}(\textbf{$\mathcal{G}$-space}) The $\mathcal{G}$-space is defined as $V:=\{v=(v_{p^1},\cdots,v_{p^{m-H}}): v\in(\mathbb{R}/\{0\})^{m-H}\}$. \end{definition} We call the space composed by the values of basis paths $\mathcal{G}$-space, which is invariant under transformation group $\mathcal{G}$, i.e., it is composed by invariant variables under $\mathcal{G}$-action.
+Immediately, we can get the following corollary according to Theorem \ref{thm3.8}. \begin{corollary} The dimension of $\mathcal{G}$-space is $m-H$, where $m$ is the number of weights and $H$ is the total number of hidden nodes for MLP or the total number of feature maps for CNN. \end{corollary} We measure the reduction of the dimension for positively scale-invariant space using the invariant ratio $H/m$, thus we can empirically test how severe this equivalence will influence the optimization in weight space.